 Why is that?
 Maybe because it’s a bit complicated to come here?

 You need some planning and initiative to make it happen, but the charter companies have started to get their eyes on this island as well.
 There are some arranged travels here, but you should really consider to plan the trip here all by yourself – it’s way more fun and will cost you much less.
+You don’t have to backpack here, but you should consider that way of traveling in my opinion.

 Thai food – the best and most affordable there is?

 One of the reasons I always come back to Thailand is the friendly people here.
 Anywhere you go, you’re meet with a smile.
 In addition to that, the service is great and finally – the Thai food is simply fantastic!
 The prices at the restaurants are also fantastic.
-A typical night out at a restaurant will cost you around 400 bath (€10 in April 2018).
+A typical night out at a restaurant will cost you around 400 baht (€10 in April 2018).

 The different curry dishes is particularly great.
 Make sure to try the Masaman Curry if you haven’t done that before!
 The fish dishes are also something to consider.
 There are fresh fish almost everywhere.
 You can have it in any kind of sauce you’d like.

 If you’re not into Thai food, most of the restaurants have international alternatives.
 If you’re travelling with kids, the section of fried rice is a great tip to look into, and also extremely affordable.
-Most of the times you pay about 70-80 bath for such a dish ($2).
+Most of the times you pay about 70-80 baht for such a dish ($2).

 The Emerald Cave